Trump's Day 1 Orders Hit Markets and Your Wallet Hard

 New executive orders on trade and immigration sent stocks tumbling while gas prices jumped.
 Here's what it means for your budget.

-Gas hit $4.12 a gallon this morning.
-That's up 18 cents from last week, and it's not a coincidence.
+Gas hit $4.04 a gallon this morning.
+That's up from recent levels, and it reflects ongoing market volatility.

-The biggest order reinstates tariffs on Chinese goods, starting at 25% on electronics and auto parts.
-If you were planning to buy a new laptop or fix your car, those prices just went up.
+Trump's administration has implemented various tariffs on Chinese goods throughout his second term.
+If you were planning to buy a new laptop or fix your car, those prices may be affected by ongoing trade policies.

 Trump's team says this will bring manufacturing jobs back to America.
 Maybe.
 But in the short term, you're paying more for everything from phones to washing machines.

 The last time we tried this playbook in 2018-2019, consumer prices rose faster than wages for most families.
 With inflation already running at 3.32%, adding tariff costs on top feels like salt in the wound.
-Food inflation is at 3.13%, and now we're talking about making imported goods more expensive too.
+Food inflation is at 3.13%, and ongoing trade policies continue to affect imported goods prices.

 This matters for your grocery bill.
 About 30% of farm workers are undocumented immigrants.
 When that labor pool shrinks, food prices rise.
 We saw this pattern in 2017 when similar policies led to crop shortages and higher produce costs.

 The construction industry is already struggling with a worker shortage.
-Home prices sit at a median of $405,000, partly because we can't build houses fast enough.
-Removing more construction workers won't help that problem.
+Home prices sit at a median of $405,300, partly because we can't build houses fast enough.
+Immigration policy changes continue to affect these labor markets.

 Energy Policy Gets a Complete Overhaul

-Trump also rolled back climate regulations and opened federal lands for oil drilling.
-Energy stocks jumped 4% on the news, but don't expect cheaper gas anytime soon.
+Trump has also rolled back climate regulations and opened federal lands for oil drilling.
+Energy stocks have responded positively to these policies, but don't expect cheaper gas anytime soon.

 Oil markets are global, and domestic drilling takes years to ramp up.
 The regulatory uncertainty is making renewable energy companies nervous.
-Clean energy stocks fell 8% yesterday.
+Clean energy stocks have been volatile.

 What the Numbers Really Show